 When you can have your contributions refunded

-- 1995/2008 section members can claim a refund of contributions if you have less than two years’ service at the date of your leaving, or opting out of the pension scheme.
+- Historically 1995/2008 section members could claim a refund of contributions if you had less than two years’ service at the date of your leaving, or opting out of the pension scheme.

-- 1995/2008 section members will be obliged to take a refund if they have a break of 12 months.
+- Historically 1995/2008 section members were obliged to take a refund if they had a break of 12 months.

-- 2015 scheme members will be obliged to take a refund if they have a break of five years or more.
+- Since 1 April 2022 all active members are contributing to the 2015 scheme.
+Service in the 1995/2008 section counts towards the two years’ qualifying service required to preserve benefits.
+Members will be obliged to take a refund if they have a break of five years or more.

 When you cannot have your contributions refunded